If you're in the market for a new smartphone, then our guide will give you all the info you need to get the best handset to suit your needs.

 The camera goodness continues, too, in terms of the S21 Ultra's telephoto zoom functionality, which allows for up to a remarkable 100x Space Zoom.

 Throw in the very latest Android 11 operating system, as well as bevy of advanced features like the laptop-aping DeX Mode and reverse wireless charging, and you're left with a phone that really has no weaknesses at all.
 The Samsung Galaxy S21 Ultra costs, but it is absolutely worth the investment if you are looking for a premium phone upgrade.

 To see how this handset stacks up against our best phone for most people, the iPhone 12, check out T3's Samsung Galaxy S21 Ultra vs Apple iPhone 12 comparison feature.
 And to see what marks it out from the standard S21, take a look at our Samsung Galaxy S21 vs Samsung Galaxy S21 Ultra piece.

 OnePlus first made its name by offering very good phone specs at very good prices, so it's fitting that it's now back in that groove with the OnePlus Nord.
 While OnePlus phones have slowly got more expensive over the years, the Nord goes the other way and is a fantastic mid-ranger.

-Starting at just £379 in the UK, you get a powerful Snapdragon 765G processor, at least 8GB of RAM, at least 128GB of storage, and 5G thrown in as well.
+Starting at an affordable mid-range price point, you get a powerful Snapdragon 765G processor, at least 8GB of RAM, at least 128GB of storage, and 5G thrown in as well.
 That's not to mention the sharp, bright 6.44-inch display which zips along thanks to its 90Hz refresh rate – everything on this screen looks stunning.